Sensitive Data Scanner

 This functionality is not available for Sensitive Data Scanner using the Agent.

-If you have Sensitive Data Scanner and Cloud Security Management enabled, you can use Data Security to locate sensitive data and fix security issues impacting AWS S3 buckets and RDS instances.
+If you have Sensitive Data Scanner enabled, you can catalog and classify sensitive data in your Amazon S3 buckets and RDS instances.

-Data Security scans for sensitive data by deploying Agentless scanners in your cloud environments.
+Sensitive Data Scanner scans for sensitive data by deploying Agentless scanners in your cloud environments.
 These scanning instances retrieve a list of all S3 buckets and RDS instances through Remote Configuration, and have set instructions to scan text files—such as CSVs and JSONs—and tables in every datastore over time.
-Data Security leverages rules provided by Sensitive Data Scanner to find matches.
+Sensitive Data Scanner leverages its entire rules library to find matches.
 When a match is found, the location of the match is sent to Datadog by the scanning instance.
-Datastores and their files are only read in your environment—no sensitive data is sent back to Datadog.
+Data stores and their files are only read in your environment—no sensitive data is sent back to Datadog.

-Along with displaying sensitive data matches, Data Security surfaces any security issues detected by Cloud Security Management affecting the sensitive datastores.
+Along with displaying sensitive data matches, Cloud Storage surfaces any security issues detected by Cloud Security Management affecting the sensitive datastores.
 You can click any issue to continue triage and remediation within Cloud Security Management.

 Out-of-the-box dashboard